Likelihood analysis of the flavour anomalies and $g-2$ in the general two Higgs doublet model: Conclusions and Outlook

 Finally, in view of the latest experimental measurement made by the Fermilab Muon $g-2$ Collaboration, we performed a simultaneous fit to $\Delta a_{\mu}$ constrained by the charged anomalies finding solutions at the $1\sigma$ level.
 Once the neutral anomalies are included, however, a simultaneous explanation is unfeasible.
 A detailed study looking for a simultaneous explanation of both $g-2$ and the neutral anomalies in the GTHDM will be presented in a follow-up work.

 \acknowledgments

 We thank Martin White, Filip Rajec and the rest of the \gambit community for their suggestions and advice.
 We would also like to thank Dominik St\"ockinger and Hyejung St\"ockinger-Kim for their help and guidance on the dominant contributions to muon $g-2$.
 C.S. thanks Ulrik Egede for useful comments on the future sensitivity of the HL-LHC, and Peter Stangl for discussions about correlations in FCNC observables.
+F.M. thanks Grégoire Uhlrich for his help in cross-checking the Wilson coefficients with \texttt{MARTY}.
 The work of C.S. was supported by the Monash Graduate Scholarship (MGS) and the Monash International Tuition Scholarship (MITS).
 T.E.G. is supported by DFG Emmy Noether Grant No. KA 4662/1-1.
 The research placement of D.J. for this work was supported by the Australian Government Research Training Program (RTP) Scholarship and the Deutscher Akademischer Austauschdienst (DAAD) One-Year Research Grant.
 The work of P.A.\ was supported by the Australian Research Council Future Fellowship grant FT160100274.
 The work of P.A., C.B. and T.E.G. was also supported with the Australian Research Council Discovery Project grant DP180102209.
 The work of C.B. was supported by the Australian Research Council through the ARC Centre of Excellence for Particle Physics at the Tera-scale CE110001104.
 This project was also undertaken with the assistance of resources and services from the National Computational Infrastructure, which is supported by the Australian Government.
 We thank Astronomy Australia Limited for financial support of computing resources, and the Astronomy Supercomputer Time Allocation Committee for its generous grant of computing time.